PecanProject/betydb-data-access/API.md

 ### Cross-table queries using CSV, JSON and XML APIs

-BetyDB has the ability to return any object in these three formats.
-All the tables in BetyDB are RESTful, which allows you to GET, POST, PUT, or DELETE them without interacting with the web interface.
+BETYdb has the ability to return any object in these three formats.
+All the tables in BETYdb are RESTful, which allows you to GET, POST, PUT, or DELETE them without interacting with the web interface.
 Here are some examples.
-In all of these examples, you can use exchange `.json` and `.xml` depending on the format you want.
+In all of these examples, you can use exchange `.json` with `.xml` or `.csv` depending on the format that you want.

-The format of your request will need to be:

 ### Examples

+Here are some examples to define the  format of valid requests:

 Return all citations in json format (replace json with xml or csv for those formats)